jmcvetta/napping/README.md

 Check out
 [examples/github_auth_token.go](https://github.com/jmcvetta/restclient/blob/master/examples/github_auth_token.go)
-for a working example showing how to use HTTP Basic authentication over HTTPS to retrieve a Github auth token.
+for a working example showing how to retrieve an auth token from the Github API.

 ## License